DataDog/hiring-engineers/answers.md

 ![Timeboard example](https://farm8.staticflickr.com/7772/27083651065_00b4de5e90_b.jpg

-A screenboard is better for showing statuses and sharing information.
-Users can use the precise, drag-and-drop layout to mix and match widgets and timeframes in a customized, visually pleasing way, rendering it unnecessary for devops teams to painstakingly build their own custom dashboards simply to get critical data across their IT infrastructure to fit on one screen.
+A screenboard is better for showing statuses and sharing information, providing a high-level overview of a service.
+Users can use the precise, drag-and-drop layout to mix and match widgets and timeframes in a customized, visually pleasing way, rendering it unnecessary for devops teams to painstakingly build their own custom dashboards simply to get critical infrastructure data to fit on one screen.
 Screenboards also support varied widget types: time series, color-coded numbers, event streams, text notes, and images.

 Link to screenboard example: https://app.datadoghq.com/screen/85406/stephs-screenboard-example